-After 18 months of LEAN – there are many new learnings.
+After 4 Years of Agile Sales (LEAN as we called it) – there are many new learnings.
 Sticking to our focus on the standards of Lean Sales instead of some theoretical procedures, we can now take inventory of what worked at what didn’t so far.
 Today’s post is about what worked well.
 In a later post I’ll address innovation we are doing on things that did not work well or at all.

 As a reminder here is the link to our original vision of how to set up your Sales Kanban.

 THINGS THAT WORKED (MOSTLY)

 The primary reason was to double the effectiveness of the team in terms of both pipeline and revenues per person as well as deal quality (net new vs existing customers).
 We definitely accomplished both objectives and that should now be table stakes.

 Focus on customer value creation

 We constantly validate our ideas with customers and shut down events, meetings and other activities that they do not see value in.
 Same with the so-called “business value added” (i.e. internal) activities.
 We prioritize internal requests by how badly the other party needs our involvement and output.

 Maybe a year late but we are getting close to where I thought we could be in a few months.
 There are practically no status updates except on our Kanban boards (Trello) and in our KPI systems (forecast).
 Most team members update their task lists, track their progress on a daily basis.
 There is a measurable difference in work output for those in our team that work in a Lean way vs those that do not.
 We systematically eliminated many non-value added activities and projects and many team members routinely pivot on their project direction as a matter of business without requiring major reviews, offsites etc.